c4ffein/writings/s/tough-love-and-dale-carnegie/tough-love-and-dale-carnegie.md

 Like, tough love was the default mode of communication.

-I've been tuning down lately, but from 15 to 25, being "nice" would always feel fake, and the guys I surrounded myself with were of the same vibe.
+I've been toning down lately, but from 15 to 25, being "nice" would always feel fake, and the guys I surrounded myself with were of the same vibe.
 Life is somehow supposed to be violent and sad, and trying to express some form of joyful optimism would just feel naive and stupid.

 All that to say, I think that the person I was 5 years ago would have dismissed this book as "stupid" after skimming through a bunch of random pages.